Deekshita12/product-intelligence-competitive-market-analytics/SQL/README.md

 This folder contains the SQL scripts used to build the analytical database for the **Product Intelligence & Competitive Market Analytics** project.

-The scripts create the database schema, define the analytical data model, generate business-focused SQL views, validate data integrity, and support reporting in Power BI.
+The scripts create the database schema, define the analytical data model, generate business-focused SQL views, validate data integrity and support reporting in Power BI.

 ---